WICG/media-feeds/explainer.md

 6. `isFamilyFriendly` - if the content is family friendly

 7. `image` - artwork to be displayed by the user agent.
-We recommend that these are [ImageObject](https://schema.org/ImageObject).
+These should be [ImageObject](https://schema.org/ImageObject).
 This allows the user agent to pick the right artwork based on the size

 8. `potentialAction` - the action to watch the media.
 If the object is a [TVSeries](https://schema.org/TVSeries) and has an embedded [TVEpisode](https://schema.org/TVEpisode) then the `potentialAction` is only required on the [TVEpisode](https://schema.org/TVEpisode)